shreeramgs/shreeramgs/README.md

 - 💬 Review my profile ...
 [Resume](https://github.com/shreeramgs/Resume)
 - 📫 Reach me out at ... 🙋‍♂️[Linkedin](https://www.linkedin.com/in/shreeramgs/)
 - ⚡ For self improvement I like to ...
 Play acoustic guitar🎸 and sing 🎶, Football ⚽, read comics, comics, comics 🦇🤓
 - 🚀 Contributions ...
-Are you interested in python or R?
-D you like statistics and data science?
+Are you interested in Python or R?
+Do you like to learn Data science?
 Contribute to the this 📘[repository](https://github.com/shreeramgs/Data-Science-projects).
 If you love web development, then please contribute to the this 📘[repository](https://github.com/shreeramgs/E-wal)